kencormican/milestoneProjectFour/README.md

 I'm now going to park this and return to developing the site again.......wasted far too much time on these issues.
 - Encountered a problem when trying to migrate Products models with categories models.
 Receiving following error. products.Product.category: (fields.E300) Field defines a relation with model 'Category', which is either not installed, or is abstract.
 Fix was found on Slack.
-Even though the models were imported the foreignkey model name still needed to be prefixed with app name i.e. categories.Categort before the system would make the relationship.
+Even though the models were imported the foreignkey model name still needed to be prefixed with app name i.e. categories.Category before the system would make the relationship.
 - Had issue rendering no_image using {{ MEDIA_URL }} template prefix.
 Resolve was to include "django.template.context_processors.media" in TEMPLATES object of settings.py
 - When adding search for subcategory name to products query function it produced following error:
 Related Field got invalid lookup: icontains